 What is mortgage loan insurance?

-Mortgage loan insurance is insurance provided by Canada Mortgage and Housing Corporation (CMHC), a crown corporation, Genworth Canada and Canada Guaranty, approved private corporations.
+Mortgage loan insurance is insurance provided by Canada Mortgage and Housing Corporation (CMHC), a crown corporation, Sagen Canada and Canada Guaranty, approved private corporations.
 This insurance is required by law to insure lenders against default on mortgages with a loan to value ratio greater than 80%.
 The insurance premiums, ranging from 0.6% to 4.5%, are paid by the borrower and are typically added directly onto the mortgage amount.

 What is a conventional mortgage?